Donate

 • Non-essential utilities or memberships (e.g., cable, subscriptions)

-• Regular vehicle maintenance or billing
+• Routine vehicle maintenance

 • Parking tickets